bulletmark/mpr/README.md

     df                  Show flash usage on device.
     setrtc              Set the Real Time Clock (RTC) on device. version             Show version of mpremote tool.
-    edit                Open the mpr configuration file with your $VISUAL editor.
+    config              Open the mpr configuration file with your $VISUAL editor.

 Type "mpr <command> -h" to see specific help/usage for any of the above commands.
 Note you can set default options in ~/.config/mpr.conf.
-Use "mpr edit" to conveniently change the file.
+Use "mpr config" to conveniently change the file.
 ```

 Type `mpr <command> -h` to see specific help/usage for any